terchris/ckanext-scheming/installation.md

     scheming.dataset_fallback = false
  ```

-10. Save the config file and restart webserver so that the new config file is read.
+10. It was done with root user.
+So set access rights to www-data

  `sudo service apache2 restart`

+11. Save the config file and restart webserver so that the new config file is read.

+   `chown -R www-data:www-data /usr/lib/ckan/`

-11. Log in and open the page http://localhost/dataset/new
+12. Log in and open the page http://localhost/dataset/new

    You should now see the dataset fields.
 Next we will try to edit them.